A Note on Preaching

 • To see the glory come!

 This 'mysterious' aspect to preaching, which does its work almost unnoticed, may be highlighted by an illustration the late George Verwer once used in this writer's hearing.
-George was seeking to encourage believers who were concerned at not retaining much of what they read in the Bible, But it can also be applied to preaching too, since we don't always retain much:
+George was seeking to encourage believers who were concerned at not retaining much of what they read in the Bible, but the illustration can also be applied to preaching too, since we don't always retain much:

 "A man went daily to gather water in a wicker basket.
 He bemoaned the fact that without a better receptacle he would continue to gather very little water.
 But, a wise onlooker remarked: 'Friend, though you may be gathering a scant supply of water, it cannot be denied that you have a very clean basket!"